johnkoshy/Phased-Tasks-Table-React/README.md

 git clone https://github.com/johnkoshy/Phased-Tasks-Table.git
 cd Phased-Tasks-Table

 Install Dependencies: Ensure you have Node.js installed.
 Then, install the required npm packages: npm install

+If npm install is slow or fails due to network issues, try Yarn as an alternative: yarn install

 Key dependencies include: